-- (D) is caused by a substance that is in solid form and that any liquid content is negligible, - (i) The non-fixed contamination on the accessible surface averaged over 300 cm2 (or the area of the surface if less than 300 cm2) does not exceed 4 Bq/cm2 for beta and gamma emitters and low toxicity alpha emitters, or 0.4 Bq/cm2 for all other alpha emitters. - (ii) The fixed contamination on the accessible surface averaged over 300 cm^2 (or the area of the surface if less than 300 cm^2) does not exceed $4 \times 10^4 \text{ Bq/cm}^2$ for beta and gamma emitters and low toxicity alpha emitters, or 4000 Bg/cm^2 for all other alpha emitters. - (iii) The non-fixed contamination plus the fixed contamination on the inaccessible surface averaged over 300 cm 2 (or the area of the surface if less than 300 cm 2) does not exceed 4 × 10 4 Bq/cm 2 for beta and gamma emitters and low toxicity alpha emitters, or 4000 Bq/cm 2 for all other alpha emitters. - (b) SCO-II: A solid object on which either the fixed or non-fixed contamination on the surface exceeds the applicable limits specified for SCO-I in (a) above and on which: - (i) The non-fixed contamination on the accessible surface averaged over 300 cm2 (or the area of the surface if less than 300 cm2) does not exceed 400 Bq/cm2 for beta and gamma emitters and low toxicity alpha emitters, or 40 Bq/cm2 for all other alpha emitters. - (ii) The fixed contamination on the accessible surface averaged over 300 cm^2 (or the area of the surface if less than 300 cm^2) does not exceed $8 \times 10^5 \text{ Bq/cm}^2$ for beta and gamma emitters and low toxicity alpha emitters, or $8 \times 10^4 \text{ Bg/cm}^2$ for all other alpha emitters. - (iii) The non-fixed contamination plus the fixed contamination on the inaccessible surface averaged over 300 cm 2 (or the area of the surface if less than 300 cm 2) does not exceed 8 × 10 5 Bq/cm 2 for beta and gamma emitters and low toxicity alpha emitters, or 8 × 10 4 Bq/cm 2 for all other alpha emitters. - (ii) information that demonstrates that the large object - (A) meets the free drop test requirements set out in the IAEA Regulations for the industrial package type referred to in section 27 for the SCO classification determined for the internal contamination, - (B) does not have a dose rate on contact of more than 2 mSv/h from the accessible surfaces of the object, as prepared for shipment, and - (C) does not have more than 4 Bq/cm2 of contamination on the exterior surfaces,
+Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted exceed $4 \times 10^4$ Bq/cm for beta and gamma emitters and low toxicity alpha emitters, or 4000 Bq/cm for all other alpha emitters; (iii) The non-fixed contamination plus the fixed contamination on the inaccessible surface averaged over 300 cm (or the area of the surface if less than 300 cm ) does not exceed $4 \times 10^4$ Bq/cm for beta and gamma emitters and low toxicity alpha emitters , or 4000 Bq/cm for all other alpha emitters. (b) SCO-II: A solid object on which either the fixed or non-fixed contamination on the surface exceeds the applicable limits specified for SCO-I in (a) above and on which: (i) The non-fixed contamination on the accessible surface averaged over 300 cm (or the area of the surface if less than 300 cm) does not exceed 400 Bq/cm for beta and gamma emitters and low toxicity alpha emitters, or 40 Bq/cm for all other alpha emitters; (ii) The fixed contamination on the accessible surface averaged over 300 cm (or the area of the surface if less than 300 cm ) does not exceed $8 \times 10^5$ Bq/cm for beta and gamma emitters and low toxicity alpha emitters , or $8 \times 10^4$ Bq/cm for all other alpha emitters; (iii) The non-fixed contamination plus the fixed contamination on the inaccessible surface averaged over 300 cm (or the area of the surface if less than 300 cm ) does not exceed $8 \times 10^5$ Bq/cm for beta and gamma emitters and low toxicity alpha emitters , or $8 \times 10^4$ Bq/cm for all other alpha emitters.
+(C) SCO-III: A large solid object which, because of its size, cannot be transported in a type of package described in these Regulations and for which: (i) All openings are sealed to prevent release of radioactive material during conditions defined in para.
+520(e); (ii) The inside of the object is as dry as practicable; (iii) The non-fixed contamination on the external surfaces does not exceed the limits specified in para.
+508; (iv) The non-fixed contamination plus the fixed contamination on the inaccessible surface averaged over 300 cm does not exceed 8 x 10 Bq/cm for beta and gamma emitters and low toxicity alpha emitters , or 8 x 10 Bq/cm for all other alpha emitters. (ii) information that demonstrates that the large object (A) meets the free drep test requirements set out in Paragraph 722.
+Free drop test: The specimen shall drop onto the target so as to suffer maximum damage in respect of the safety features to be tested: (A) meets the free drop test requirements set out in the IAEA Regulations for the industrial package type referred to in section 27 for the SCO classification determined for the internal contamination, (a) The height of the drop, measured from the lowest point of the specimen to the upper surface of the target, shall be not less than the distance specified in Table 14 for the applicable mass.
+The target shall be as defined in para.
+717.